 Net entrepreneurial income measures the income from agricultural activities which can be spent on the remuneration of own factors of production – i.e. unpaid work (carried out by family members), plot of land owned by the agricultural holding and own capital.
 It is the income equal to net value added less compensation of employees, other taxes on production, rents and interest expenditures, plus other subsidies on production and interest revenues.

-The output and gross value added (GVA) of agriculture at current prices have grown in Hungary since 2012.
-The output approximated 2.7 thousand billion forints and GVA exceeded 1.1 thousand billion forints in 2018.
-The volume of the output was 2.7% larger than in 2017, live animals and cereals contributing the most to the growth.
+The output and the gross value added of agriculture have grown in Hungary since 2012 at current prices.
+The output exceeded 2.8 thousand billion forints and the gross value added approximated 1.2 thousand billion forints in 2019.
+The volume of the output was 0.4% larger than a year earlier, cereals contributing at the highest rate to the growth.
 Labour input in agriculture went on decreasing.
-Hungary’s agriculture made up 2.0% of the EU’s agricultural output in 2018, its share was slightly larger than in 2017.
+Hungary made up 1.9% of the EU’s agricultural output, within which 2.1% of crop products in 2019.

 Productive area, covering nearly 79% of the area of the country, was 7,319 thousand hectares on 1 June 2019, 36.5 thousand hectares smaller than a year earlier.
 In addition to the withdrawal of arable land areas from production, the area of smaller-share kitchen gardens shrank by 15%.
 The area of orchards increased by 449 hectares, and more than three times that turned productive compared to 2018.
 The share of cereals continued to grow in the crop structure.